apify/crawlee/README.md

 });
 ```

-It simply takes a `url` field of its input opens that page using Puppeteer in Chrome browser and prints its title.
+It simply takes a `url` field of its input opens that page using
+<a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a> in Chrome browser and prints its title.
 Input is always stored in default key-value store of run.
 Local emulation of this store you can find in directory
 `apify_local/key-value-stores/default`.
 To create an input simply create a file `apify_local/key-value-stores/default/INPUT.json`
 containing: